 Then she discovers something in the crawl space beneath her parents’ house.
 Something that makes her question her father’s innocence.
 Or the innocence of someone else who’s equally close to her…

-When another woman turns up dead, crime writer Caleb Trovato wonders whether they’re dealing with a copy cat killer.
+When another woman turns up dead, crime writer Caleb Trovato wonders whether they’re dealing with a copycat killer.
 Or is the real Sandpoint Strangler still alive?
-He’s sure Madison knows more than she’s telling, and he’s determined to find out what.
-But he doesn’t expect to fall in love – or to lead Madison and her child into danger.
+Caleb’s sure Madison knows more than she’s telling, and he’s determined to find out what.
+But he doesn’t expect to fall in love–or to lead Madison and her child into danger….

 “Caleb, she’s gone.
 Disappeared.
 Vanished,” Holly said.

 Caleb Trovato could hear the distress in his ex-wife’s voice, but he wasn’t about to respond to it.
 Everything that happened seemed to affect her far more acutely than it would anyone else and, by virtue of the fact that they were divorced–for the second time–he didn’t have to ride her emotional roller coaster anymore.